aws-samples/amazon-api-gateway-header-based-versioning/README.md

 ### Architecture
 ---------------

-Our target architecture for our solution uses [Lambda@Edge](https://aws.amazon.com/lambda/edge/) to dynamically route a request to the relevant API version based on the provided header as shown in the following diagram.
+The target architecture for the solution uses [Lambda@Edge](https://aws.amazon.com/lambda/edge/) to dynamically route a request to the relevant API version based on the provided header as shown in the following diagram.

 Lambda@Edge is a feature of [Amazon CloudFront](https://aws.amazon.com/cloudfront/) that lets you run code closer to users of your application, which improves performance and reduces latency.